 I remember years back when I got my first soundbar, I was absolutely floored with how big a difference it made compared with my TV’s speakers.

-While I did write an article that answers that very question, today I wanted to spotlight a system I feel is an incredible performer for a 2.1 channel system.
+While I did write an article that answers that very question, today I wanted to highlight a system I feel is an incredible performer for a 2.1 channel system.

-Taking a closer look, what’s noticeable is the black metal grille that slightly wraps around the edges of the cabinet, and on the right side of it, there are 4 buttons that control the power, volume up & down, & the current input that the system is on.
+Immediately noticeable is the black metal grille which slightly wraps around the edges of the cabinet — with 4 buttons on the right side to control the power, volume, and the current input that the system is on.

-It does also have an LED screen to display this info which is really nice.
+It also has an LED screen to display this info which undoubtedly useful.

-The subwoofer itself is pretty basic, with an all black cabinet and a fabric grille covering the actual woofer.
-It’s also not as heavy as I was initially expecting, coming in at about 11.7 pounds so it is on the more manageable side.
+The subwoofer itself is pretty basic, with an all-black cabinet and a fabric grille covering the actual woofer.
+It’s also not as heavy as I was initially expecting, coming in at about 11.7 pounds so it’s definitely on the more manageable side.

 What’s In The Box/Unboxing